 Google Analytics setup audit

-Customise Google Analytics so you can prove the value of digital marketing for your business
+Customize Google Analytics 4 to improve the ROI of digital marketing for your business

-How will this Google Analytics audit template help me?
+How will this Google Analytics audit template help me and my business?

-This popular template, indispensable if you're serious about the accuracy of your Analytics and applying analytics to improve results for your business:
+This popular template is indispensable if you're serious about the accuracy of your Analytics and applying data-driven marketing to improve results for your business:

-- Reviews 25+ key areas of Google Analytics setup in 10 sections - check what you’re missing and what you need to change
+- Reviews key Analytics configuration options - check what you’re missing and what you need to change for migrating to GA4

-- Allows you to produce a report showing improvements needed for customization to measure
+- Allows you to produce a report showing improvements needed for report customization

-- Originally written by Dave Chaffey, a digital strategist who has the Google Analytics Individual Qualification.
-Now updated by Jill Quick a specialist Google Analytics trainer and consultant.
+- Originally written by Dr. Dave Chaffey, a digital strategist who has the Google Analytics Individual Qualification.
+Previous iterations were updated by Jill Quick a specialist Google Analytics trainer and consultant.
 In this latest edition, Dave has provided updated advice in line with the migration to Google Analytics 4.

 What does the template include?

-- Author: Dave Chaffey, updated by Digital Marketing consultant Jill Quick
+- Authors: Dr. Dave Chaffey, previous versions updated by Digital Marketing consultant Jill Quick